Filtering Objects and Jobs

 Multi-Word Queries in Filters and Searches

-When filtering on a name, any spaces are be expanded to include intermediate words.
+When filtering on a name, any spaces expand to include intermediate words.
 For example, filtering by "b37 build" also returns "b37 dbSNP build".

 Filtering by Date